JakeWharton/jakewharton.com/_posts/2019-10-30-d8-optimizations.md

 -0017: packed-switch-data (8 units)
 ```

 Instead of a `packed-switch` at bytecode index 0008, there are a series of `if`/`else if`-like checks.
 Based on the indices, you might think this winds up producing a larger binary but it's actually the opposite.
-The `packed-switch` is accompanied by a `packed-switch-data` bytecode that reports itself as being 8 units long.
-The `packed-switch` version has a total cost of 26 bytecodes whereas the `if`/`else if` version only costs 20.
+The original `packed-switch` is accompanied by a `packed-switch-data` bytecode that reports itself as being 8 units long.
+So the `packed-switch` version has a total cost of 26 bytecodes whereas the `if`/`else if` version only costs 20.

 Rewriting switches to normal conditionals is only done when there is a bytecode savings.
 This depends on the number of `case` blocks, whether there's fallthrough, and whether or not the values are contiguous or not.
 D8 computes the cost of both forms and then chooses that which is smaller.